mmcilree/Academoo/README.md

 - **Quotes**: Double Quotes ("") for all JSX attributes and Single Quotes ('') for all other JS.
 - **Spacing**: Single space in <SelfClosing /> tags.
 Embedded JS should be {unpadded}

-## When starting the backend for the first time:
+## When starting the backend locally for the first time:

 ```
 python3 -m venv venv